QuickStart templates for implementers

 Nonprofit

-Nonprofit organizations have unique needs, and the Nonprofit QuickStart is tailored for this type of organization, from account categories and groups to the dashboards and reports.
+Nonprofit organizations have unique needs, and the Nonprofit QuickStart is tailored for this type of organization, from reporting categories and groups to the dashboards and reports.

-With account categories, you can group accounts easily without worrying about restrictive account numbering.
-Out-of-the-box account groups and financial reports are built based on these account categories.
+With reporting categories, you can group accounts easily without worrying about restrictive account numbering.
+Out-of-the-box account groups and financial reports are built based on these reporting categories.
 They automatically pull in accounts tagged with the appropriate category, which means you do not have to reconfigure reports and account groups every time you add an account.

 Instead, just assign the correct category to the account, and the account data is pulled in automatically when you run the report.
 Using categories is the quickest way to get data into a report.